yosietserga/node-mt4-zmq-bridge/README.md

 A `function` used to send [requests](https://github.com/bonnevoyager/MetaTrader4-Bridge#request) to [MetaTrader 4 Expert Advisor]((https://github.com/bonnevoyager/MetaTrader4-Bridge)).

 It accepts any number of arguments.
+Request messages will be queued and have a timeout of 15 seconds by default.
+Timeout value can be set with `zmqBridge.setRequestTimeoutValue`.

-First argument is always [request type](https://github.com/bonnevoyager/MetaTrader4-Bridge#request).
-Rest of the arguments must match with used request type (check [API](https://github.com/bonnevoyager/MetaTrader4-Bridge#api)).
+The first argument is always [request type](https://github.com/bonnevoyager/MetaTrader4-Bridge#request).
+The rest of the arguments must match with used request type (check [API](https://github.com/bonnevoyager/MetaTrader4-Bridge#api)).

-Response can be returned either by a Callback or a Promise.
+A response can be returned either by a Callback or a Promise.
 To use Callback response, please provide a function as the last argument.
 Otherwise, a Promise will be returned.

 Successfully returned response is an array (e.g. `[ '110.522000', '110.542000', 'USDJPY' ]`).
 Error response will return error object (e.g. `Error('Invalid price.')`).